fchristl/ldap-self-service/README.md

 ## Build
 To build a frontend with your configuration, run `ng build --prod`.
 Then copy the `dist` folder to wherever you want to host your frontend.

+## Run in Docker
+The LDAP Self Service frontend can be run in a Docker container.
+A Dockerfile is included.

+To build:

+    cd docker
+    build -t ldap-self-service .

+To run:

+    docker run \
+        -e "LDAP_REST_SERVICE_ENDPOINT=https://docker-ldap-self-service-rest.example.com"
+        -e "EDITABLE_FIELDS=[\"sn\", \"mobile\"]" \
+        -p 8080:80 \
+        ldap-self-service